waseemingly/tp/docs/UserGuide.md

 ***Taking charge of your PROject Management!***

-Seamlessly integrate contact, client, and project management, simplifying access to coding-related contacts, facilitating collaboration, and offering command-line efficiency for project managers
+Seamlessly integrate contact, client, and project management, simplifying access to coding-related contacts, facilitating collaboration, and offering command-line efficiency for project managers.

 CodeContact is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CodeContact can get your contact management tasks done faster than traditional GUI apps. **CodeContact** aims to put the **P.R.O** in project management  by enabling project managers to be
 1. **Productive**
 2. **Reliable**
 3. **Organised**